opp/discord-export/README.md

         {
             "message": "hello",
             "user_id": "456",
-            "user": "USER#0000"
+            "user": "USER1"
         },
         {
             "message": "hello1",
             "user_id": "789",
-            "user": "USER1#0000"
+            "user": "USER2"
         }
     ]
 }
 ```

-should be very easy to work with. the array contains messages sent latest-oldest when looping top-bottom.
+this JSON format should be very easy to work with. the array contains messages sent latest-oldest when looping top-bottom.